smishraIOV/block-processor/README.md

 This class counts the number of contract calls made by EOAs in some period.

 ## TransactionVolumeAnalyzer
-This class analyzes the transaction volume per day at different poitns in RSK history.
+This class analyzes the transaction volume per day at different points in RSK history.
 It dumps two values: transactions/day including REMASC transactions, and transactions/day excluding REMASC transactions.